For some background on why I put this together, info on Google Street View, and general random thoughts please check out this post.

 - Mecklenburgh Inn - The Mecklenburgh Inn was Audrey's home base early in the show (before she started living above the Grey Gull) and was also used in numerous street scenes.
 In season 1 episode 2 when the giant brass ball is rolling down the road, it is shown going by the Mecklenburgh Inn.
 Just south of here is Chester's post office which occasionally shows up on screen as well.

 - Queen St. Cluster - Ok, I just didn't know what to call this spot, but it's got a lot going on here.
 When you click the link to bring up the Street View you should be looking at the building which served as "The Haven Herald" newspaper office dead-on.
 If you go up the street north or south a click and look back you can see the sign hanging from the eaves, and if you zoom in you can still see the logo painted on the glass.
-These were taken in August 2014 while the show was still being filmed - the signage has since been removed.
+The link currently should bring up a Street View version from 2014 when the show was still being filmed - the signage has since been removed, and there is a 2016 version you can bring up that shows it is gone.
 Spin the view 180 degrees - the house on the opposite side of the street shows up in a LOT of episodes due to the proximity to the Herald.
 Look at the yellow building just south of and next to the Herald (Street View shows it with a sign that says "ABLE Engineering Services") - that building was used as Haven Joe's Bakery.
 But in some episodes you see it with the ABLE signage...Go up the street north of the Herald and look back and you will see it is actually a "L" shaped building with a little parking lot - the entrance to the building buried back there in the corner of the "L" was the exterior of the "Gun & Rose" restaurant where Jordan was a waitress.
 Finally - note this building has a red roof.
 The L-shape and the red roof make this building really stand out in aerial shots, once you know it's there, you can't miss it!

 - South Queen St. Monument - Go south on Queen St. - WAY south until the road dead-ends at the waterfront and turns into South St. - and you will see a neat little black monument.
 Almost this exact shot is used in season 1 episode 2 when the giant ball is rolling along.